cunybpl/nycet_pnp/src/content/guides/systems/hot-water-loop.md

 A primary-flow HWH loop system consists of pumps that circulate hot water from the designated zone to the boilers.
 The components are shown in Figure 1.
 Primary pumps are usually headered to allow for the minimum flow through the boiler and there are usually multiple pumps to allow for staging and redundancy; however, a boiler-dedicated pumping design can also be found in some facilities.
 Primary-flow systems can be either constant-primary-flow or variable-primary-flow.

-A constant-primary-flow system usually has a staged heating system and constant speed HWH loop pumps.
+A <strong>constant-primary-flow system</strong> usually has a staged heating system and constant speed HWH loop pumps.

-A variable-primary-flow system has primary HWH loop pumps with variable speed drives that regulate the flow of the system based on the heating load of the building.
+A <strong>variable-primary-flow system</strong> has primary HWH loop pumps with variable speed drives that regulate the flow of the system based on the heating load of the building.
 The heating system may be staged or constant.

 <h3>Primary-secondary Flow System</h3>

 A system with primary-secondary pumps will have the primary pumps circulate the hot water to a low loss header, while the secondary pumps circulate the hot water to the zones in the facility.
 The components of a primary-secondary flow system are shown in Figure 2.
 The following arrangements can be found in a primary-secondary flow system:

-A constant-primary variable-secondary flow system has constant speed pumps that drive the flow through the primary loop and variable-speed pumps of a separate secondary loop that distribute the heating load to the terminal units.
+A <strong>constant-primary variable-secondary flow system</strong> has constant speed pumps that drive the flow through the primary loop and variable-speed pumps of a separate secondary loop that distribute the heating load to the terminal units.
 The secondary pumps are controlled by the heat load demand in the terminal units.

-A variable-primary variable-secondary flow system has variable-speed pumps on both the primary and secondary loops.
+A <strong>variable-primary variable-secondary flow system</strong> has variable-speed pumps on both the primary and secondary loops.
 They are controlled by the firing rate in the boiler and the heat load demand in the terminal units.

 ## Hot Water Heating Loop Components